ShlomiRex/GPS-Wifi-Project/README.md

 # A GPS Wifi Project
 A project for second year of engineering.
 Collaborators: Amit , Shiler, Shlomi
-# HELLO THIS IS MY CHANGE

 To edit this file read https://help.github.com/articles/basic-writing-and-formatting-syntax/

-# NOTE: THIS FILE IS OUTDATED.

 # KEY NOTES
 1. Record - A line from CSV